 About STEYPA Photography Exhibition

-In 2013 it was just an experiment – the idea of bringing together various people with a passion for Iceland and photography and a connection to Djúpavík to organize a photography exhibition.
-The exhibition was held inside the old herring factory in Djúpavík (Westfjords).
-The building was build that around 80 years ago (1934/1935).
+After several solo exhibitions in Djúpavík, Claus Sterneck had the idea to bring together various people with a passion for Iceland and photography.
+So the STEYPA Photography exhibition was born.
+The first exhibition was held inside the old herring factory in Djúpavík (Westfjords) in 2013.
+The factory building was build that around 80 years ago (1934/1935).

 Seven international and Icelandic photographers showed their work – e.g. Icelandic kitchen by Kaja Häsler, Lomography by Lilo C. Karsten landscape nude photography by Billy Monday or Rolands emotional views on the Strandir area.